bethmij/Hostel-Management-Hibernate/readme.md

 ![image](./Screenshot/Screenshot%20(481).png)

--Here you can manage all user details
+- Here you can manage all user details

 ![image](./Screenshot/Screenshot%20(475).png)